a3-audio/a3-system/README.md

 ![first ambijockey](doc/pix/gif1.gif)

 ## Goal for this project
 Make venues and artists able to play 3D-Sound.
 The project aims for, easy to use spatialization interface, maximum flexibility and a price for everybody.

+Usecases:
+* Case a) the core encodes and decodes you send separated tracks & osc
+* Case b) the core decodes your b-format-encoded audio
+* Case c) the core gets discrete channels for each speaker
+* Case d) the core simulates speakersetups for dolby or auro-3d
+* Case d) the core and our dj-setup plus a-d as „tape-in“ with mode-selection and volume on A³mix

 Our first setup consists of three devices:

 ## A³core (The Audioserver)
 The Audioserver is processing the analog audio, calculates the 3D-Soundsphere and is remotecontrolled via osc.
 Also it sends osc data with peak and rms information for vu-meters to the mixer.

+Usecases:
+* Case a) the core encodes and decodes you send separated tracks & osc
+* Case b) the core decodes your b-format-encoded audio
+* Case c) the core gets discrete channels for each speaker
+* Case d) the core simulates speakersetups for dolby or auro-3d
+* Case d) the core and our dj-setup plus a-d as „tape-in“ with mode-selection and volume on A³mix

 [A³core Readme](https://github.com/ambisonics-audio-association/Ambijockey/tree/main/Server#readme)